“Food is a source of nutrition.

 When I scroll through my social media account”

-Our daily routines and general momentum is far different than that of nature and our notion of death and survival is skewed, impacting our idea of time.
-Through the research for this project, I found out that it takes up to 1000 years to form 1cm of fertile soil.
+Our daily routines and general momentum is far different than that of nature and our notion of death and birth is skewed, impacting our idea of time.
+How often and how close, we come into contact with death, how we grieve and the way we phrase our words around the subject directly affects our perception of it.
+"Eternal rest", "passing away", "loss of life" - linguistic sugar coating has always existed but the proximity and intimacy of a human or an animal's life cycle was different.
+Birth nowadays is equally misunderstood; when and where was the last time you saw your meal growing from a tiny seed?
+Through the research for this project, I found out that it takes up to 1000 years to naturally form 1cm of fertile soil.
 Having this knowledge is an incredible source of gratitude and a great reminder that our perception of time is constantly being morphed.

 “I make tomato soup in the winter